The federal judge overseeing Argentina's bond dispute called a hearing after creditors claimed Argentina was ignoring his past orders.» Read More

 Asian stocks rose on Wednesday as investors concentrated on central bank policy decisions in Japan and the U.S.

-Companies making headlines after the bell Tuesday:
+Check out which companies are making headlines after the bell Tuesday: Twitter, eBay, Costco

 Some of the names on the move ahead of the open.

 Deutsche Bank announced better than expected first quarter profits of $1.5 billion, as its core fixed income business slumped less than expected.

 Merck reported better-than-expected quarterly earnings, helped by cost cuts and asset sales, but revenue came in slightly below expectations.